shanekm/AdaptiveCodeViaCSharp/ReadMe.txt

 	a.
 Factory Isolation Pattern
 	b.
 Refactoring AdoNetRepository to not use Factory isolation pattern
 	c.
 Moved mapper and Repo outside of controller and created service (reader/writer) that map contract classes (Room) to ViewModels controller uses
+		- created reader/writer and concrete implementation
+		- Created RepositoryRoomViewModelService service that implements reader and writer
+        - IoC will pass in Concrete implementaion RepositoryRoomViewModelService (read / write permissions)

 	d.
 Adding 'Decorator' for HTML markdown for IReader
 	e.
 Using Service Locator pattern (Anti-Pattern) for ContentFilterAttribute (blocked words)
 		- Class that returns a static, hardcoded list and provide a more data-driven implementaion => Service Locator